ddevaraibm/pricing/free.md

 # Signing up for a free account
 {: #pricing}

 You can try {{site.data.keyword.Bluemix}} for free by signing up for a Standard account or a 30-day trial account.
-Standard accounts are available to select users in the United Kingdom region only.
+Standard accounts are available to select users in the United Kingdom and the US South regions only.
 Trial accounts are available in all regions.
 {:shortdesc}

 ## Standard account